This Is the Story

-This Is the Story is the debut studio album from Scottish rock duo The Proclaimers, released in 1987.
+This Is the Story is the debut studio album from Scottish rock duo the Proclaimers, released in 1987.
 It was originally released with 12 tracks but after the success of the Gerry Rafferty-produced full band version of "Letter from America", which reached number 3 in the UK Single Chart, it was re-pressed later that year with that track added.

 Featuring a stripped-back musical arrangement, the instrumentation on This Is The Story consisted exclusively of hand percussion, acoustic guitar and vocals.
+The album featured many political themes, something that would characterise much of the duo's later work; the lyrics on This Is The Story concerned issues including the 18th and 19th century Highland Clearances to industrial decline and regional divisions in late 20th century Britain under Margaret Thatcher.

 The album was re-issued in 2001.
 A remastered edition was released in 2011.

 Background and recording

 Background

-After a 1986 tour with The Housemartins afforded them the opportunity, The Proclaimers performed the songs "Throw the 'R' Away" and "Letter from America" on Channel 4 music program The Tube.
+The Proclaimers recorded a demo album with the assistance of Kevin Rowland.
+The demos caught the attention of Hull-based indie rock band the Housemartins, who invited the duo on their 1986 tour.
+After that tour afforded them the opportunity, The Proclaimers performed the songs "Throw the 'R' Away" and "Letter from America" on Channel 4 music program The Tube.
 Following this performance, the band were signed swiftly to Chrysalis Records and began recording This Is The Story within 5 days of signing.

 Recording and production

 After signing to Chrysalis, This is the Story was recorded in London at AIR Studios and Strongroom Studios.
-The record was produced by John Williams.
+The record was produced by John Williams, who had previously produced the Housemartins' debut album London 0 Hull 4 (1986).

 Content

 Musical style

-The arrangements of This is the Story were described as "sparse but spirited" by AllMusics Timothy Monger, featuring as its sole instrumentation Charlie Reid on six- and twelve-string guitar, and Craig Reid on hand percussion and vocals.
+The arrangements of This is the Story were described as "sparse but spirited" by AllMusic's Timothy Monger, featuring as its sole instrumentation Charlie Reid on six- and twelve-string guitar, and Craig Reid on hand percussion and vocals.